Do you find that you make a decent income but can't seem to break out of living paycheck to paycheck?

-1. Find out where all your money goes
+1. Find out where all of your money goes.

 Did you know?
 You'll need a solid credit score to refinance private student loans; otherwise, you'll have to get someone to cosign before the deal can be approved.

 Start building an emergency fund.
 Today.
+Like right now.
 That means building some emergency savings so you can break the paycheck to paycheck cycle for good.

 Don't forget to ditch your big bank's savings account for a free online account that will earn you more money on interest.